tharshan24/pearson-intern-angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Usage

+- Initial 3 data for countries hasve been inserted
+- By default all country data will be listed in tablular form
+- To insert more fill the values in the firelds and press save
+- To edit press pencil icon and edit the data in form field inputs which will be populated automatically with DB data
+- To delte press trash icon and confirm when prompt